Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/_index.md

 [Learn about Policy Enforcment Point in Altinn Studio Apps](pdp)

 ### Context handler
-The context handler is responsible for converting the resource ID to something that PDP can understand.
+The context handler is responsible enriching the decision request so that PDP has the needed information to identify the policy and evaluate the rules and conditions.

 [Learn about Policy Enforcment Point in Altinn Studio Apps](contexthandler)